Unleash/unleash/docs/user_guide/create-feature-toggle.md

 title: Create a feature toggle
 ---

 In this guide you will learn how to create your first feature toggle using Unleash.
-Login to your instance.

 ## Step 1: Click the “create feature toggle” button